esawdust/eagledroppings/README.md

 within EAGLE.

 3) Route your board normally from there.
-It's useful to provide some connection points on your sub-module in the board layout before you clone it - just makes it someone easier to treat each module like a self-contained layout you just need to hook up to the rest of your design.
+It's useful to provide some connection points on your sub-module in the board layout before you clone it - just makes it somewhat easier to treat each module like a self-contained layout you just need to hook up to the rest of your design.

 Apache Open Source License